2011 Bahraini uprising: Timeline

 Protesters gather at the Pearl Roundabout for the first time on 15 February 2011.

 Protests began on 14 February 2011, but met immediate reaction from security forces.
 Over thirty protesters were reportedly injured and one was killed as Bahraini government forces used tear gas, rubber bullets and birdshot to break up demonstrations, but protests continued into the evening, drawing several hundred participants.
-Most of the protesters were Shia Muslims, who make up the minority of Bahrain's population.
+Most of the protesters were Shia Muslims, who make up the majority of Bahrain's population.
 The next day, one person attending the funeral of the protester killed on 14 February was shot dead and 25 more were hurt when security officers opened fire on mourners.
 The same day, thousands of protesters marched to the Pearl Roundabout in Manama and occupied it, setting up protest tents and camping out overnight.
 Sunni activist Mohamed Albuflasa was secretly arrested by security forces after addressing the crowd, making him the first political prisoner of the uprising.

 In the early morning of 17 February, security forces retook control of the roundabout, killing four protesters and injuring over 300 in the process.
 Manama was subsequently placed under lockdown, with tanks and armed soldiers taking up positions around the capital city.
 In response, Al Wefaq MPs, then the largest bloc, submitted their resignations from the lower house of the National Assembly of Bahrain.
 The next morning over 50,000 took part in the funerals of victims.
 In the afternoon, hundreds of them marched to Manama.
 When they neared the Pearl Roundabout, the army opened fire injuring dozens and fatally wounding one.
 Troops withdrew from the Pearl Roundabout on 19 February, and protesters reestablished their camps there.
 The crown prince assured protesters that they would be allowed to camp at the roundabout.

 Subsequent days saw large demonstrations; on 21 February, a pro-government "Gathering of National Unity" drew tens of thousands, while on 22 February the number of protesters at the Pearl Roundabout peaked at over 150,000 after more than 100,000 protesters marched there.
 On 25 February, a national day of mourning was announced and large anti-government marches were staged.
-Participants were twice as much as those in the 22 February march, estimated at 40% of Bahraini citizens.
+Participants were twice as much as those in the 22 February march, estimated at about 40% of Bahraini citizens.
 Three days later hundreds protested outside parliament demanding the resignation of all MPs.
 As protests intensified toward the end of the month, King Hamad was forced to offer concessions in the form of the release of political prisoners and the dismissal of three government ministers.